s-KaiNet/sp-request/UpgradeTo3x.md

 |`encoding: null` (to get file content)|`responseType: 'buffer'`|

 If you use any of the properties in the left column, you should use right equivalent instead in your code.
+In some situations, you might receive different error object, if you depend on error handling\checking in your code.
+To make sure everything works without problems, you should check error branch logic as well.

 For example, your old 2.x code for `sp-request` might look like: